suhock/php-dependency-injection/README.md

 ### Scopes

-A scope represents a bounded unit of work — an HTTP request in a long-running application server, a message pulled off a queue, a job in a worker.
+A scope represents a bounded unit of work, such as an HTTP request in a long-running application server, a message pulled off a queue, or a job in a worker.
 Build the container once, then create a scope with `Container::createScope()`, resolve services from it as you would from the container, and dispose it when the unit of work ends: